tweigman2/PillDispenser/pill-dispenser-app/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the React portion of the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run electron`

+After running `npm start`, this command starts up the desktop GUI which then displays the React app.
+If any changes are made to main.js, this command will need to be rerun to show the updates.

 ### `npm test`